The Importance of a Good Password

-- Don't append a number at the end, ie. avoid password1; instead use pas4sword.
+- Don't append a number at the end, add one within.

 - Use a non-Latin alphabet and non-English words if you can.

-But remember: Creating a good, random password and then use variations of it on different sites undoes the whole effort!
-For more on that, read on.
+But remember: Creating a great password and then using variations of it on different sites undoes the whole effort!

 Why should my Exodus password be different than any other password?

-Actually, all your passwords should be different between them, as we discussed, but for now let's focus on your Exodus password.
+Actually, all your passwords should be different, as we discussed, but for now let's focus on your Exodus password.

-Your Exodus password protects your wealth by preventing anyone with access to your computer from opening Exodus and send out your money.
-This is extremely important if you live or work in a place where other people may access your desk while you not paying attention.
+Your Exodus password protects your wealth by preventing anyone with access to your computer from opening Exodus and sending out your money.
+This is extremely important if you live or work in a place where other people may access your desk while you are not paying attention.

 Note: The email backup link is only applicable to wallets downloaded before version 19.2.1